 Each year the Atlanta Black Theatre Festival hosts a delegation of artists and art enthusiasts for spectacularly immersive arts and cultural experiences abroad.
 These insider pilgrimages are so extraordinary, no one returns the same.

 Each year the Atlanta Black Theatre Festival is proud to present a prominent pioneer or introduce an emerging artist.
 Giving life to budding collectors and enthusiasts, ABTF Gallery Talks include tips on art investing, history, and art appreciation.

 Experience our version of "Black Friday"!
 Economic viability is a crucial pillar to building community.
 The ABTF Black-Expo Market and Art Gallery connects you with black owned businesses that offer a unique selection of visual, fine and wearable art.

-We collaborate with universities like South Carolina State and Georgia State, to provide hands on experiences to the next generation of African-American students seeking opportunities in creative careers.
+The Atlanta Black Theatre Festival collaborates with universities to provide hands on experiences, workshops and master classes for the next generation of African-American students seeking opportunities in creative careers.

 Bring Black History and the Common Core curriculum standards alive with historical-based themes and stories that celebrate our heroes and sheroes from the Civil War to Civil Rights.
 Live in-person and virtual field trips are available.

 This online course traces a writers' journey from written words to its realization on the theatrical stage, and finally, to its cinematic interpretation.
 Upon successful completion, the participant is awarded a certificate and priority placement in the ABTF Staged Reading Series.